Isabel Bevier: Contributions to science and education

 Bevier is less known for her scientific work than her teaching.
 However, Bevier was instrumental in applying the principles of chemistry to the study of food preparation and preservation.
 She reported findings about the chemical processes of bread making, was the first to use food thermometers to monitor the cooking of meat and she made contributions to our understanding of various means of food substitutes.

 Bevier published two major books in her lifetime.
 The House, published in 1907 served as the basic introductory textbook for her original course at the University of Illinois.
 In addition to describing the design and construction of family homes, this book is a manifesto of Bevier’s views on the importance of applying science to the challenges faced by families and to the importance of educating women.
 She also wrote Home Economics in Education (1924) that described her ideas about home economics education.

 Legacy at the University of Illinois

-The program in Household Science established by Bevier has gone through many changes since its beginning in 1900.
-Today the original areas of study within Household Science including nutrition/food science, child and family development and consumer economics are now independent department units.
-Each area of study has evolved into its own specialized scientific domain.
-Nevertheless, each unit still owes a substantial debt to the vision of Bevier who understood that by applying scientific study to women, children and family issues that we could develop knowledge and applications that could improve the health and well-being of people.
-Today’s study of food safety and nutrition, the understanding of human development and principles of family finance owe much to Bevier’s pioneering scientific and educational vision.
+The program in Household Science established by Bevier has undergone significant changes since its inception in 1900.
+The original areas of study within Household Science — including nutrition and food science, child and family development, and consumer economics — now exist as independent academic departments.
+Each field has developed into its own specialized scientific domain.
+Nevertheless, all of these departments were influenced by Bevier's foundational approach, which demonstrated that applying scientific research to women, children, and family issues could generate knowledge and practical applications aimed at improving human health and well-being.
+Contemporary research in food safety and nutrition, the study of human development, and the principles of family finance continue to reflect the framework that Bevier helped to establish.